Ray0089/PSGMN/README.md

 # PSGMN
 code for paper "Pseudo-Siamese Graph Matching Network for Texture-less Objects' 6D Pose Estimation"

-Right now, the code only consists of the evaluation part.
-We are collating the training part of the code.
-It will be available when we finish the clean-up.
 ## Installation

 1. Set up the python environment: